-- Required.
+- data_node - Required.
+This is the ESGF node at which the data is stored that you are publishing.
+It will be concatenated with the dataset_id to form the full id for your dataset. - · index node - Required.
 This is the ESGF node where your dataset will be published and indexed.
-You can then retrieve it or see related metadata by using the ESGF Search API at that index node.
+You can then retrieve it or see related metadata by using the ESGF Search API at that index node. - · cmor_path autoc_path data_roots

-· cmor_path

 Required for CMIP6.
 This is a full absolute path to a directory containing CMOR tables, used by the publisher to run PrePARE to verify the structure of CMIP6 data.
-Example: /usr/local/cmip6-cmortables/Tables
+Example: /usr/local/cmip6-cmortables/Tables mountpoint_map